phopper-pivotal/cf-service-resource/README.md

-# [WIP] Cloud Foundry Service Broker Resource
+# [WIP] Cloud Foundry Service Resource

-An output only resource that will create/bind to a Cloud Foundry Application.
+An output only resource that will create/bind service to a Cloud Foundry Application.
 based on
 * [concourse/cf-resource](https://github.com/concourse/cf-resource)